-Proposed modification to the mosaics from narrowing the corridor 1'5" to accommodate the elevator shafts.
+Proposed modification to the mosaics from narrowing the corridor $1^\prime 5^{\prime\prime}$ to accommodate the elevator shafts.

-- Arched openings are used for many historic door openings in public areas of the Castle. - Interior alterations associated with the elevators have an adverse effect on historic fabric and interiors. - New elevator openings in the south side of the Great Hall remove historic plaster. - Design originally proposed two openings at the Children's Room to access each elevator vestibule.
+- Interior alterations associated with the elevators have an adverse effect on historic fabric and interiors. - New elevator openings in the south side of the Great Hall remove historic plaster. - Design originally proposed two openings at the Children's Room to access each elevator vestibule.
 This was revised in consultation to one opening to preserve the historic stairs and minimize adverse effect. - Two mosaic floor panels at the third floor will be narrowed through excising the center solid color tesserae and portions of the fretwork border.
 Mosaics will be relaid with the fretwork border pattern intact aside from the dimensional change.
 Infill is required at the east and west edges, proposed in marble in keeping with the adjacent historic stairs.
 This treatment minimizes adverse effect through preservation of the central decorative medallion and majority of the mosaics.